kennedysgarage/kennedysgarage/_posts/2014-12-14-my-workflow-for-mobile-apps.md

 layout: post
 permalink: /articles/my-workflow-for-ios-apps/
 title: My workflow for iOS apps
-excerpt: My goal is to document the way we build iOS app and we want to share it with you.
+description: My goal is to document the way we build iOS app and we want to share it with you.
 tags:
 - ios
 - workflow